Check the following solutions to fix the drive showing 0 bytes. Directly jump to the part you're most interested in.

 Step 2.
 Right-click on the hard drive that shows 0 bytes free space and choose "Change Drive Letter and Paths…"

 Step 3.
 Click the Change drive letter button and choose a drive letter from the drop-down list.

 Step 4.
 Click "OK" and then click "Yes" when prompted.
 Click "OK" to confirm and close the box.

-If changing driver letter doesn't help to fix the hard drive 0-byte issue, there are 3 methods that can applies to resolve the RAW issue on your 0 bytes hard drive partition.
+If changing the drive letter doesn't help to fix the hard drive 0-byte issue, there are 3 methods that can apply to resolve the RAW issue on your 0 bytes hard drive partition.